-While an escrow account may be required depending on the terms of your loan, many members prefer utilizing an escrow to pay their taxes and insurance because:
+While an escrow account may be required depending on the terms of your loan, many members prefer utilizing an escrow to pay their taxes and/or insurance because:

-- Making payments each month into the escrow account lessens the burden of the twice annual tax bill (likely over $1,000)
+- Making payments each month into the escrow account lessens the burden of large annual tax and/or insurance bills (likely over $1,000)

 - Payments are made on time

-- Changes in upcoming year’s taxes are automatically adjusted by the lender, Wings, and reflected on monthly payments leading up to new tax bill
+- Changes in upcoming year’s taxes and/or insurance are automatically adjusted by the lender, Wings, and reflected on monthly payments leading up to new tax and/or insurance bills

 Annual Escrow Review